 How is the NRSP consistent with the mission?

-NRSP1 serves two critical functions for the State Agricultural Experiment Station (SAES) System.
-First, it supports the National Information Management and Support System (NIMSS).
-NIMSS was designed to facilitate the management of multistate research and Extension activities supported by the Hatch Multistate Research Fund (MRF), from proposal conception to project termination.
-NIMSS is a web-based application allowing: (1) online submission of proposals, peer reviews and progress reports, (2) management of participants, (3) scheduling of annual project meetings, and (4) ready access to this information.
-An automated e-mail notification function prompts users to take action and sends out notifications for meetings and report deadlines.
+NIMSS continues to serve ESS as a web-based application allowing: (1) online submission of proposals, peer reviews and progress reports, (2) management of participants, (3) scheduling of annual project meetings, (4) current and past project proposals, and (5) ready access to this information.
+An automated e-mail notification function prompts users to take action and sends out notifications for meetings and report deadlines, along with instructions for completing required tasks.
 Researchers, Extension educators, stakeholders, and other cooperators can review and keyword search NIMSS for relevant and timely information related to multistate research projects.
-In addition, the public has access to research project outlines and impacts.
-NIMSS is now serving all of the 1862 and 1890 Land-grant institutions, allowing them to manage, in a paperless environment, their multistate research portfolios.
-The U.S. Department of Agriculture (USDA) National Institute of Food and Agriculture (NIFA) also uses NIMSS to download and integrate some data into its management dashboard and pre-populate federal forms.
+In addition, the public has access to research project outlines and impacts without needing to apply for an account.
+NIMSS is now serving all of the 1862 and many 1890 Land-grant institutions, allowing them to manage, in a paperless environment, our multistate research project portfolios.

 How does the NRSP pertain to a national issue?